 So why would anyone want double axe lanes?

 You have to think back about the history of the axe throwing business to even try to understand why an inferior design is the norm.
 Axe throwing was not a recreational activity.
 It was basically a lumberjack competition game.
-And someone a long time ago got the idea that it created more suspense and excitement if the two competitiors threw their axes as the same time.
+And someone a long time ago got the idea that it created more suspense and excitement if the two competitors threw their axes as the same time.
 Why??
 Who knows!
 Bowlers take turns, Golfers take turns, but someone thought it should go this way.
+Pretty much so a tournament doesn’t take all day.

 To this day, when there are tournaments, the competitors stand side by side, and an official / referee tells them to throw, and they do at about the same time.
 Then the tell them to go retrieve their axes.
 If a hit is close, and the referee can’t tell what it should score, he can walk up to the boards and see both shots at once, and decide if it’s a 4 or a 6, etc.